-The trickiest aspect of this pork chops recipe?
+The trickiest aspect of this recipe for pork chops?
 Planning your craving.
 You’ll need to start prep work for the brine and the pork chops at least 6 hours in advance—and also plan to try to spend the subsequent hours doing something other than drifting into a reverie over the subtly sweet, ever so slightly peppery pork chops soon to be on your plate.
 Rest assured, the actual prep is a piece of cake, given that the brine is hands-on and the sweetly savory pear chutney–made from just four ingredients–comes together in minutes.
 Meanwhile, those thick-cut pork chops practically cook themselves.
-Good enough for guests although we doubt you’re going to want to share.
-Originally published October 11, 2011.–Renee Schettler Rossi
+Good enough for guests although we doubt you’re going to want to share.–Renee Schettler Rossi

 Maple-Brined Pork Chops with Pear Chutney